spring-cloud/spring-cloud-bindings/README.md

 * Adds a `PropertySource` with binding-specific Spring Boot configuration properties.

 ## Auto-Configurations
 Each auto-configuration is triggered by the kind of binding.
 Each auto-configuration can be disabled using a System Property specific to that kind and defaults to enable.
+Auto-configuration is disabled by default and can be enabled by setting the `org.springframework.cloud.bindings.boot.enable` System Property to `true`.

 ### Cassandra
 Kind: `cassandra`